 Wood Shake Roofing

 Wood shakes (also referred to as cedar or cedar shake shingles) are actually not limited to cedar.
 These can be made from any type of wood.
 It offers a classic, natural look that has both charm and character.
 With a rustic look, these will look great in Nevada, California, New Mexico, Arizona, and many other mountain states.
 Part of the charm is because of the variations in cut, thickness, width, and color of the wood, no two roofs will ever have the exact same look.
+If you’ve noticed some shingles have become displaced and there could be possible damage to your roof, you’ll want to look into roof repair services similar to the likes of northern California roofing offer, local to you.

 Shake roofs are environmentally friendly in the event that the cedar is processed and harvested in a sustainable manner.
 A sharp contrast to petroleum products for example, made from nonrenewable resources.